 \section{Discussion}\label{discussion}}

-We suggested an automated procedure to transform time-lapse images of alpine regions into georeferenced vegetation classification maps at a meager cost.
-This task is challenging because of 1. the difficulty of classifying vegetation with ordinal digital camera imagery and 2. the difficulty of georectification of such ground-based imagery.
-We solved these issues by 1. using the temporal information of autumn leaf colors for vegetation classification and 2. developing a novel method for accurate image georectification.
-The proposed methods reached a functional performance (0.937 in a mean F1 Score of vegetation classification, 3.4 m in a mean projection error of georectification) to use the vegetation classification map in monitoring the vegetation distributions on a plant-community scale.
+We proposed a low-cost automated procedure to transform time-lapse images of alpine regions into georeferenced vegetation classification maps.
+Two aspects made this a challenging task: 1) the difficulty of classifying vegetation using ordinal digital camera imagery, and 2) the difficulty of georectifying such ground-based imagery.
+We solved these issues by: 1) using the temporal information of fall leaf colors for vegetation classification, and 2) developing a novel method for accurate image georectification.
+The proposed methods performed functionally (0.937 mean F1 Score of vegetation classification and 3.4 m mean projection error of georectification,) and the vegetation classification map could be used in monitoring the vegetation distributions at a plant-community scale.

 \hypertarget{the-benefit-of-using-time-series-imagery-for-vegetation-classification}{%